How to Bet on the Grand National – 2023 Betting Guide

 Best Sportsbooks for Betting on the Grand National

 When it comes to the Grand National, there are also a variety of different promotions that are ongoing.
-The most popular of which is the increased places that a punter can have.
-Most bookmakers will pay out over six for the big race, which enables punters to get a certain amount of the stake back should their runner not win, but still, come in the top six.
+The most popular of which is the increased number of places that a bettor can have.
+Most bookmakers will pay out over six for the big race, which enables you to get a certain amount of the stake back should their runner not win, but still, come in the top six.

 Not only is the Grand National the greatest steeplechase in the world, but it is one of the oldest races of any description.
-It was introduced by William Lyne, but there is still contention surrounding when the first national was actually ran.
+It was introduced by William Lyne, but there is still contention surrounding when the first National was actually run.
 Most of the historical records claim that the official first race was in 1836, and was won by The Duke.
-The same horse won again the following year, before Sir William took his crown in 1838.
+The same horse won the following year again before Sir William took his crown in 1838.

-Some historians often don’t class these as the first running’s of the Grand National, as they were actually staged at Maghull and not Aintree.
-That debate has been reopened once again over recent years as it has been unearthed that while they may not have been ran at Aintree, the course was exactly the same.
+Some historians often don’t class these as the first runnings of the Grand National, as they were actually staged at Maghull and not Aintree.
+That debate has been reopened over recent years as it has been unearthed that while they may not have been running at Aintree, the course was exactly the same.
 The first race to have taken place at Aintree came in 1839 and was won by Lottery.
 However, the race had to change venues again due to World War I.

-There is one horse more than most that epitomise the Grand National, and that is the legendary Red Rum.
-He remains the only horse to have won the national on three occasions; something that Tiger Roll could emulate this year.
-However, as well as his success in 1973, 1974 and 1977, he also finished second in 1975 and 1976.
+There is one horse more than most that epitomize the Grand National, and that is the legendary Red Rum.
+He remains the only horse to have won the national on three occasions; something that Tiger Roll was denied when the National was canceled in 2020 due to COVID-19.
+However, as well as his success in 1973, 1974, and 1977, he also finished second in 1975 and 1976.
 His success in 1973 remains one of the most iconic horse racing moments, as he made up 15 lengths to win by three-quarters of a length.

-That race also holds the record for the quickest time to finish the Grand National.
+Meanwhile, that race also holds the record for the quickest time to finish the Grand National.
 His time of nine minutes and 1.9 seconds broke the 1935 record and would stand for the next 17 years.
-Mom Mome became the longest priced winner of the national for 42 years when he won at 100/1.
-That success was also the first for Venetia Williams, and the first time since 1995 that a woman had trained the winning horse.
+Mom Mome became the longest-priced winner of the National for 42 years when he won at 100/1.
+That success was also the first for Venetia Williams and the first time since 1995 that a woman had trained the winning horse.

 In 2014, the race became the first jumps race in the world to offer a prize pot of £1 million, and that record remains to this day.
-In the 70 races since the Second World War, only ten favourites have won the Grand National.
-George Stevens holds the record for the most wins as the jockey, as he has won on five occasions.
+In the 70 races since the Second World War, only ten favorites have won the Grand National.
+George Stevens holds the record for the most wins as a jockey, as he has won on five occasions.